Blueberry-Lemon Zest Muffins – Gluten-Free & Vegan options

 Disclosure: Some of the links below are affiliate links, meaning that at no additional cost to you, I will receive a commission if you click through and make a purchase.
 Read our full affiliate disclosure here.

-- bread – 45-50 minutes
+- Bread – 45-50 minutes

-- mini muffins – 12-15 minutes
+- Mini muffins – 12-15 minutes

-- baked donuts -15-20 minutes
+- Baked donuts -15-20 minutes

 Add a fancy touch and drizzle a little powdered sugar icing over the finished baked items.
 Add a tiny amount of a liquid such as milk or a non-dairy type to about 1/4 cup powdered sugar and stir.
 It’s kind of like fat-free icing, and it makes things look a little fancy.
 I have found it’s best to add drizzle the day you plan on eating them.